 Loved by our collective!

 Wow!
-I am often luke-warm about short story collections because it rarely feels like enough time for me to become invested in the story or characters, but Jemisin immediately pulled me in within the first couple of sentences.
-Some of the stories are dystopian and grotesque, many are invigorating and hopeful, most leave lingering questions unanswered.
-Jemisin allows us only a taste of the strange and wonderful futuristic worlds she has dreamed up.
-My favorites were the sensual, mysterious stories centered around food that made me ache for half-forgotten meals, and yearn for flavors yet unknown.
+This book set a new bar for what I believe is possible for a short story collection!
+Jemisin immediately pulled me in within the first couple of sentences and kept me enthralled through every story - some dystopian and grotesque, many invigorating and hopeful, and most leaving me hungry for more.
+Jemisin allows us only a brief taste of the strange and wonderful futuristic worlds she has dreamed up.
+My favorites were the sensual, mysterious stories centered around food that made me ache for half-forgotten meals and yearn for flavors yet unknown.